Dog0320/BERT-Relation-Classification/README.md

 |Snips|     97.69 |  78.79 |

 The result on SemEval is evaluated with bidirectional relation (18 relations) macro F1 score.

-The author use SemEval-2010 Task 8 official scorer script which eventually calculate unidirectional relation (9 relations) macro F1 score.
+While the author use SemEval-2010 Task 8 official scorer script which eventually calculate unidirectional relation (9 relations) macro F1 score.